The Impact Of L-Theanine On Anxiety And Wellness

 L-theanine—sometimes referred to as simply “theanine”—is a naturally occurring amino acid found in certain foods.
 Research as well as a long history of use across cultures suggests that this substance can have calming effects, which may be beneficial for those experiencing anxiety.
 Read on to learn more about L-theanine from supplements or green tea consumption and its potential health benefits.

 Remember that while eating nutrient-dense foods may help reduce symptoms of certain mental health disorders, food and supplements are generally not recommended as replacements for professional mental health care.
-It’s also important to note that you should consult with your doctor and/or a qualified nutritionist about health promotion before making significant changes to your eating patterns or taking supplements.
+It’s also important to note that you should consult with your doctor and/or a qualified nutritionist about health and lifestyle modifications before making significant changes to your eating patterns or taking supplements.

 Looking for effective ways to manage anxiety?